When is the Best Time to Visit Antarctica?

-Top Things to do in Antarctica in Summer
+Top Things to do in Antarctica in summer

 During Antarctica’s summer season, travelers can do it all.
 The weather is ideal for visits to the Falkland and South Georgia islands.
 Guests also have the opportunity to sail across the Antarctica Circle as conditions at this time typically make this journey accessible.
 It’s also a great time to spot wildlife and go ice trekking.
 There are plenty of things to do during Antarctica’s summer season.

-Visiting Antarctica in March
+Visiting Antarctica late in the cruise season

-Visiting Antarctica in March is perfect for wildlife enthusiasts.
+Visiting Antarctica in February and March is perfect for wildlife enthusiasts.
 The silver lining of the cooler temperatures is that whales can be seen more regularly.
 While on the cruise ship, try and spot the humpback and orca whales.
 It’s also during this time that travelers can see penguins hatch.

-Antarctica Weather in March
+Antarctica Weather in February and March

 0ᵒ C / 30ᵒ F